selairi/MyNeovimQtSettings/README.md

 # MyNeovimQtSettings

-A simple script to install my neovim-qt settings
+A simple script to install my neovim-qt settings.